lsst/ctrl_bps_panda/doc/lsst.ctrl.bps.panda/userguide.rst

 .. note::

-   Documentation describing how to submit workflows for execution using PanDA deployment in Interim Data Facility (*aka* Google cloud) can can be found at https://panda.lsst.io.
+   Documentation describing how to submit workflows for execution using PanDA deployment in Interim Data Facility (*aka* Google cloud) can be found at https://panda.lsst.io.

 .. _panda-plugin-wmsclass: